A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 readability-report-generator-numerical.png readability-report-generator-percentages.png

-The Frequency File Generator creates a frequency file that is described in the prioritizing section.
+The Priority File Generator creates a priority file that is described in the prioritizing section.

 Study Plan Generator